Canaccord Genuity Boosts K3 Capital Group (LON:K3C) Price Target to GBX 452

-K3 Capital Group (LON:K3C) had its target price hoisted by Canaccord Genuity from GBX 398 ($5.20) to GBX 452 ($5.91) in a research report report published on Thursday morning, Digital Look reports.
-They currently have a buy rating on the stock.
+K3 Capital Group (LON:K3C) had its target price boosted by equities researchers at Canaccord Genuity from GBX 398 ($5.20) to GBX 452 ($5.91) in a note issued to investors on Thursday, Digital Look reports.
+The brokerage presently has a “buy” rating on the stock.
+Canaccord Genuity’s price target would indicate a potential upside of 28.23% from the company’s previous close.

-Separately, Shore Capital reaffirmed a no recommendation rating on shares of K3 Capital Group in a report on Wednesday.
+Separately, Shore Capital reaffirmed a “no recommendation” rating on shares of K3 Capital Group in a research report on Wednesday.

 K3 Capital Group PLC acts as a business sales specialist in the United Kingdom and internationally.
 The company provides business sale services that identify and match the sellers of SME businesses to trade, individual, and institutional buyers under the KBS Corporate brand; delivers deals to mid-market private equity and trade buyers under the KBS Corporate Finance brand; and offers business transfer services under the Knightsbridge brand.